apache/flink/docs/dev/table/connectors/kafka.zh.md

 * This will be replaced by the TOC
 {:toc}

-The Elasticsearch connector allows for reading data from and writing data into Kafka topics.
+The Kafka connector allows for reading data from and writing data into Kafka topics.

 Dependencies
 ------------